A nebulizer is a type of breathing machine that lets you inhale medicated vapors.

 - choking sensations

-A nebulizer is just one way you can treat a cough, usually a cough that’s caused by airway inflammation.
+A nebulizer is just one way to treat a cough, usually one caused by airway inflammation.

-This method works by treating the underlying causes of the cough itself so that you can get relief from symptoms overall.
+This method works by treating the underlying causes of the cough itself so you can get relief from symptoms.

 You shouldn’t use a nebulizer without first identifying the cause of your cough.
-See a healthcare provider for a proper diagnosis and medication recommendations before using a nebulizer.
+See a healthcare professional for a proper diagnosis and medication recommendations before using a nebulizer.